apache/flink/docs/dev/table/common.md

 In order to emit a `Table`, it can be written to a `TableSink`.
 A `TableSink` is a generic interface to support a wide variety of file formats (e.g. CSV, Apache Parquet, Apache Avro), storage systems (e.g., JDBC, Apache HBase, Apache Cassandra, Elasticsearch), or messaging systems (e.g., Apache Kafka, RabbitMQ).

-A batch `Table` can only be written to a `BatchTableSink`, a streaming table requires either an `AppendStreamTableSink`, a `RetractStreamTableSink`, or an `UpsertStreamTableSink`.
+A batch `Table` can only be written to a `BatchTableSink`, while a streaming table requires either an `AppendStreamTableSink`, a `RetractStreamTableSink`, or an `UpsertStreamTableSink`.

 Please see the documentation about [Table Sources & Sinks]({{ site.baseurl }}/dev/table/sourceSinks.html) for details about available sinks and instructions for how to implement a custom `TableSink`.